Goomper/Skylandle/readme.md

 This is a site that is called Skylandle.
-All of the characters belong to skylanders that's made by Toys For Bob and owned by Blizzard which is owned by Microsoft.
+All of the characters belong to skylanders that's made by Toys For Bob and owned by Microsoft.
 I don't own any rights of the characters but recommend the games.
 The background is also not mine and was made by MrRollingCircle on reddit https://www.reddit.com/user/MrRollingCircle/.
 That is all I hope you enjoy this wordle-ish game about skylanders.